Stuycs-K/finalprojectapcs-4-chen-vincent-seto-jessica/README.md

 ![PIECES DIAGRAM](pieces.jpeg?raw=true "Diagram of all pentomino pieces.
 Our implemented pieces may be different due to reflections for optimization." )

 - We will randomly drop one of 18 pentominoes (O,P,Q,R,S,T,U,V,W,X,Y,Z, as well as reflections of P,Q,R,S,Y,Z -- see attached diagram) and the player will have to arrange it in a way to clear as many rows as possible.
-- We'll end the game when new blocks can no longer be spawned in. (e.g. it hits top of the board)
+- We'll end the game when new blocks can no longer be spawned in. (e.g. it hits red line at top of the board)
 - When rows are filled, the row will clear and all above placed blocks will move down accordingly.
 - To move blocks, use the following:
   - 'a'/left key to move piece left